Aadi Pooram: Significance, Story, Rituals, and Dates

-Aadi Pooram, also called as ‘Aandal Jayanti’ is a prime festival of Tamilians.
-This festival is dedicated to Goddess Andal, an incarnation of Goddess Lakshmi.
-Aadi Pooram is celebrated during the month of ‘Aadi’ in Tamil calendar that corresponds to the months of July-August in the English calendar.
-Aadi Pooram is the celebration of the birth day of Andal and is celebrated with great enthusiasm and fervour in the places all over the world that is populated by the Tamils.
+Aadi Pooram is the celebration of the birth day of Andal and is celebrated with great enthusiasm and fervour in the places all over the world with Tamil population.
 The day of Aadi Pooram is also observed as the day of Goddess Shakti as it is believed that the Goddess herself comes to Earth in this auspicious day, to bless Her devotees.
 The devotees therefore worship their deity with full dedication to lead a happy and prosperous life.

 Rituals during Aadi Pooram:

 The celebration of Aadi Pooram is very elaborate in the Goddess Andal temple at ‘Srivalliputtur’, which is the birth place of Aandal located in Tamil Nadu.
+The 12-day festival here marks the birth star of Goddess Andal.
 This festival is also observed as a big event at ‘Srirangam Sri Ranganath Temple’ for a period of ten days.
 On the last day, the marriage ceremony of Lord Ranganatha and Andal is held with great pomp and show.
 It is a popular belief that unmarried girls who worship Goddess Andal on the last day will very soon get married.
 Moreover when the festival of Aadi Pooram falls on a Friday, as per the belief, it becomes more auspicious and the celebrations become more elaborate with countless rituals.

 |2020||Friday, 24th of July|